 - Excellence in teaching to diverse audiences

-- Student-focused approach to teaching with strong sense of academic integrity
+- Student focused approach to teaching with strong sense of academic integrity

-The successful applicants will be expected to teach at both the graduate and undergraduate levels in an area in which the applicant has expertise and in which the school has need for course coverage.
+The successful applicant will be expected to teach at both the graduate and undergraduate levels in an area in which the applicant has expertise and in which the school has need for course coverage.
 This position also includes service (such as committee work and student coaching) within the university.

 Full time Position